 Shoal Creek Conservancy’s goal is to identify creative, cooperative solutions to address Shoal Creek’s challenges and create a resilient, healthy and safe creek through the development of Shoal Creek’s first Watershed Action Plan.

 The Shoal Creek Watershed suffers from numerous and interconnected water-related challenges, including devastating flood events, poor water quality, erosion, loss of native habitat, and reduced spring flow.
 Shoal Creek Conservancy is leading a coalition of public and private groups, including the City of Austin, The Meadows Center for Water and the Environment, and other local community organizations, to develop and implement solutions to these pressing issues through a Watershed Action Plan.
 Read the press release announcing the partnership.
 Read the Shoal Creek Watershed Protection Plan Scoping and Fundraising Strategies Report.

 Stakeholder involvement is an essential component of the Shoal Creek Watershed Action Plan.
 The intent of this planning process is to be inclusive, open and welcoming to all.

 Do you live or work in the Shoal Creek Watershed or share an interest in protecting and restoring the creek?
 Then, you are a Shoal Creek Stakeholder.
-Come out to our next meeting on April 24th, 11:30am,-1pm at the House Park Recreation Center (1301 Shoal Creek Blvd, Enrichment Room)
+Mark your calendar for the next meeting July 9th, 11:30am,-1pm, location TBD.

 We also invite you to view and share the Shoal Creek Healthy Watershed PSAs below: